cagosto/active-scroll-navigation/README.md

 ## Whats This

-This is a plain JavaScript Class that change the acitive navition item while the user scroll up/down the page.
+This is a plain JavaScript Class that changes the active navigation item while the user scroll up/down the page.
 It has options for active class name and scroll offset.
-You can also turn the event listerer for window scroll on and off if need along with retreaving the active item index.
+You can also turn the event listener for window scroll on and off if need along with retrieving the active item index.

 ## Demo Link